Sign In Forgot Password

 3. Attendance at religious school.

-2. Attendance at services at Beth El a minimum of ten times on Shabbat (evening or morning or Junior Congregation services) per year
+2. Attendance at services at Beth El a minimum of 6 times on Shabbat (Friday night, Shabbat morning or Junior Congregation services) per year

 - top -